 Here are all the things they learned to make following the tutorials in my e-book.
 Those in the picture below are the ones I made as examples while I created the tutorials - and I also used a coloured pair of jeans!

-This e-book is available as a PDF download for just
+This e-book is available as a FREE PDF download

 So why not help your kids learn a useful lifelong skill and make some fun things along the way.